How do you know when all the mice are gone from your home?

 One trick you can play is to scatter flour or talc around areas where you know that mice frequent regularly.

-It is vital that you use non-scented talc!
+You must use non-scented talc!
 Mice have a very keen sense of smell, and they avoid anything new in the areas they use to travel.

-When All The Mice Are Gone, The Job Is Not Over
+The Job Is Not Over Yet!

-When you have followed the signs above and you are confident that all the mice have gone, congratulations, you have moved past the first step!
+When you have followed the signs above and are confident that all the mice have gone, congratulations, you have moved past the first step!

-Your next task is to ensure the mice do not come back again, but how do you do that?
+Your next task is to ensure the mice do not come back again.

-- Seal all mouse entry points
+- Seal all mice entry points

 - Set up mouse traps in your attic and basement